Uniswap/interface/README.md

 [multicall](https://github.com/makerdao/multicall) are deployed.
 The interface will not work on other networks.

+### Additional configuration
+To add your own custom tokens, staking, and governance contracts.
+See the [constants/index.ts](./src/constants/index.ts) file.

 ## Contributions

 **Please open all pull requests against the `master` branch.**